Protein tertiary structure: Stability of native states

-Kinetic traps

 Folding kinetics may trap a protein in a high-energy conformation, i.e. a high-energy intermediate conformation blocks access to the lowest-energy conformation.
 The high-energy conformation may contribute to the function of the protein.
 For example, the influenza hemagglutinin protein is a single polypeptide chain which when activated, is proteolytically cleaved to form two polypeptide chains.
 The two chains are held in a high-energy conformation.
 When the local pH drops, the protein undergoes an energetically favorable conformational rearrangement that enables it to penetrate the host cell membrane.

-Metastability

 Some tertiary protein structures may exist in long-lived states that are not the expected most stable state.
 For example, many serpins (serine protease inhibitors) show this metastability.
 They undergo a conformational change when a loop of the protein is cut by a protease.

 Chaperone proteins

 It is commonly assumed that the native state of a protein is also the most thermodynamically stable and that a protein will reach its native state, given its chemical kinetics, before it is translated.
 Protein chaperones within the cytoplasm of a cell assist a newly synthesised polypeptide to attain its native state.
 Some chaperone proteins are highly specific in their function, for example, protein disulfide isomerase; others are general in their function and may assist most globular proteins, for example, the prokaryotic GroEL/GroES system of proteins and the homologous eukaryotic heat shock proteins (the Hsp60/Hsp10 system).